octaniumdev/celos/README.md

 Jaiden Collins - Website Developer

+Rany2 (GitHub) - Contributing a bug fix so that /etc/profile.d/ does not require 777 permissions

 Website link: https://github.com/cobwebdev/celos-website

 ### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.xyz/discord